zk/nsfw-site/src/md/getting-started.md

 full HTML blocks on rendering.
 Here's an example from this site, the `markdown` tag, which renders this page.

+NSFW Components are very much in the spirit of Google's Web Components, but much more rudamentary.

     ;; Component definition
     (nsfw/defcomp markdown [{:keys [src]} _]
       [:div.row